strimzi/proposals/042-remove-bridge-amqp-support.md

 Currently the Strimzi bridge provides support for the AMQP 1.0 protocol other than HTTP.
 The AMQP 1.0 protocol support is provided by using the [Vert.x Proton](https://github.com/vert-x3/vertx-proton) component for handling the communication on the wire.
-The current implementation doesn't follow any specific standard, like the new available [Event Stream Extensions for AMQP Version 1.0](https://docs.oasis-open.org/amqp/event-streams/v1.0/csd01/event-streams-v1.0-csd01.html).
+The current implementation comes from a custom design in terms of usage of AMQP 1.0 message properties, addresses and so on but not following any specific standard, like the new available [Event Stream Extensions for AMQP Version 1.0](https://docs.oasis-open.org/amqp/event-streams/v1.0/csd01/event-streams-v1.0-csd01.html).

 ## Motivation